Structural Skin

 Structural Skin is a self-produced material made out of leftovers and offcuts from the leather industry.

-After extensive material investigations, Jorge Penadés devised a new production method that transforms the apparently worthless waste from leather factories into an innovative material that is made 100% from an animal source.
-Any resin or chemical component has been used along the production, carefully considering the environmental impact of the project.
+After extensive material investigation, Jorge Penadés devised a new production method that transforms the apparently worthless waste from leather factories into an innovative material that is made 100% from an animal source.
+Any resin or chemical component that has been used in the production has carefully considered the environmental impacts.

-The result is Structural Skin, a new material that celebrates the inherent qualities of given skins while defining a new role for leather that had never been previously considered.
+The result is Structural Skin, a new material that celebrates the inherent qualities of given skins while defining a new role for leather that has never been previously considered.

 Physical samples